-Doctoral studies culminate in a major doctoral dissertation project with a significant impact on the field; students submit their projects for evaluation by a committee of faculty members and experts.
+Doctoral studies culminate in a doctoral dissertation project with a significant impact on the field; students submit their projects for evaluation by a committee of faculty members and experts.

-Classes are offered evenings and weekends, and some courses are offered in the summer for continuing students.
-Most courses are also offered online in a synchronous format that allows for live lecture, discussion and collaboration.
+Classes are offered evenings and weekends, and some courses are offered in the summer.
+All courses but one are also offered online in a synchronous format that allows for live lecture, discussion and collaboration.
+One course in methods for user research is offered in a hybrid format that includes a short residential experience (three weekends).
+Students may pursue the degree part time.